Are you planning a trip to Australia? Perhaps you’re relocating for a new job or a change of scenery.

 ### Recent Concerns About Melbourne, VIC Tap Water Quality

-Melbourne water quality alert after lead contamination found in pipes
+Melbourne tap water contamination fears as lead found in samples

 Sydney Tap Water